 Develop an emergency plan

 An essential step toward being flood ready is preparing for an emergency.
 Discuss with members of your household what to do during a disaster.
 Agree on a meeting spot in case you are separated and ensure everyone knows a safe route to higher ground in the event of flooding.
 Identify emergency contacts in and out of town and a caretaker for individuals with special needs and pets.
-Write these details down and share a copy with everyone.
-Please visit ready.gov for more details.
+Write these details down and share a copy with all household members.
+Please visit ready.gov/plan for more details.

 Put your 3-day emergency kit together

-After designing your plan, create an emergency kit with tools and supplies, non-perishable food and water.
-When gathering water, remember you’ll need 3 gallons per person.
+After designing your plan, create an emergency kit with tools and supplies, non-perishable food, and water.
+When storing emergency water supply, remember you will need 1 gallon per person per day for a minimum of three days.
 Keep a copy of your emergency plan in your kit.
 Please visit ready.gov/kit for more details.

 Download disaster emergency apps